 Total Aquatic Programming and National Drowning Prevention Alliance Board of Directors have joined together to improve the "The Drowning Report" data.
-Please read future to learn more about the new process that is coming soon.
+Please read further to learn more about the new process that is coming soon.

 We have been collecting drowning data since 2008.
 This process involves about 1100-man hours per year plus cost for programs and support.
 Recently we have faced the following challenges:

 It is time for TAP-LLC to update the way we collect and present data.
 This has a cost that we cannot totally absorb, and after talking to many users it is too important to just lose!
 We are moving to a subscription-based model. $99.95 per year will get you all the information you are used to plus:

 The drowning report will continue in its current form until all programming and testing is completed on the new system.
 We will notified everyone when completed and ready to access.